kylpo/notes/App-State.md

 - UI
   - controls

+# Scene vs Stage
+Scene is an individual page. a sequence of continuous action in a play

+Stage is the entire app shell.  platform on which actors, entertainers, or speakers perform.

+Scene will use the Stage.
+E.g. using its scrollbar.

+---

 data is essentially the models and collections that are rendered in a simple todo app, for example.